uwblueprint/ADR/README.md

 ## Process

 ADRs will be performed for every new project that Blueprint takes on.
-After scoping (and by extension, the Statement of Work) is complete, Project Leads and their team should work on creating a design document for their project.
+As soon as scoping (and by extension, the Statement of Work) is complete, Project Leads and their team should work on creating a design document for their project.
 This system design work should involve the entire team as it's a valuable learning opportunity for both junior and senior developers.
 Once created,